José Esquivel: Notable works

+His painting Dreamers in Space,” 2014 – 2018, depicts the ambiguous legal status of the young immigrants in the Dreamers program: they float in space, inspired by a Magritte painting.

+His painting Haunted, 2022, a bleak vision of an empty house, is the last major artwork Esquivel completed.

 Personal life

 He worked a full-time job and took freelance work as an artist to support his family.

 Esquivel died at Methodist Hospital on December 12, 2022, aged 87.